 Which came first: the concealer or the foundation?
-While you may want to immediately conceal those pesky imperfections, it’s best to wait until after you’ve applied foundation.
+While you may want to immediately conceal those pesky imperfections, it’s best to wait until after you’ve applied foundation (if you’re a liquid foundation user).
 Why?
-Makeup pro Kayla Calloway mentions that piling concealer on top of foundation can lead to makeup looking cakey.
-Plus, after you’ve created a blank slate via foundation application you may not need as much coverage as you think!
+Makeup pro Kayla Calloway mentions that piling foundation on top of concealer can lead to makeup looking cakey—as the concealer might not stay put underneath.
+Plus, after you’ve created a blank slate via foundation application, you may not need as much coverage as you think!

 Finish with a setting powder if you have oily skin and your concealer tends to break up throughout the day.
 Forgo this step if you have dry skin, as the powder will mattify the product, eliminating your skin’s much-needed dewiness.

 For powder-foundation users, applying concealer before or after foundation is up to you!
 That’s because liquid concealer has a similar consistency to liquid foundation, meaning concealer won’t shift once the powder foundation is applied over it.

 2. Choose the Right Consistency for the Coverage You Need

 What’s a girl to choose?
 Here is a quick breakdown:

 Cream: “Cream concealers are great for brightening under eyes, highlighting and concealing dark circles,” explains Calloway.
 How to spot a cream concealer in store?
 These concealers typically offer medium-to-full coverage and are packaged in a small pot, compact or palette.